-Herbes relied on digital renderings to visualize the pairing in the space in advance of the final install.
+Herbes relied on digital renderings to visualize the pairing in the space in advance of the final installation.

-“But were they really able to fully visualize how their counters will look like in the actual kitchen, especially how the movement will look?
+“But were they really able to fully visualize how their counters would look like in the actual kitchen, especially how the movement would look?
 Or if the vein will perfectly match on the seam?
 The answer is very simple: No.”

 Now, thanks to advancements in technology and digital computer software programs like Slabsmith, we can take a look at the proposed layout before the stone is cut to ensure a perfect match.